 How to use this site:

-I am posting entries of several profiles at a time.
-Profiles are posted in alphabetical order by last name, followed by alternate spellings and pseudonyms in parentheses.
+Profiles have been posted in small batches.
+They are organized in alphabetical order by last name, followed by alternate spellings and pseudonyms in parentheses.
 (The Cyrillic spellings of Russian names are generally my best guess; American sources from the era were wildly inconsistent in their spellings of such names.
 The same is true of the transliteration of Chinese names in the Roman alphabet.)
+You can also browse the Index of Names.

 Birth years are often approximate, usually having been calculated from an individual’s age at the time of their examination by immigration authorities, and some may therefore be off by a year.